aneeshm11/Gemma3nChallenge/README.md

 https://huggingface.co/spaces/aneeshm44/Gemma3nSolution
 ```

-Use the small sample WSI .tiff file attatched in this repo under "gradio_app" folder for inference.
+For testing, use the small sample WSI .tiff file attatched in this repo under "gradio_app" folder or in the datasets mentioned below to perform inference on the models related to this project.

 # Dataset Files